rashevskyv/dbi/README_ENG.md

 ### Interface
 ![2021041010520200](https://user-images.githubusercontent.com/18294541/114262830-d7643e00-99ea-11eb-8dbb-c8e0996577e5.jpg)
-* **Browse SD Card** - installation of NSP/NSZ/XCI/XCZ files from your SD card
+* **Browse SD Card** —  installation of `NSP`/`NSZ`/`XCI`/`XCZ` files from the memory card.
-* **Browse USB0 Drive** - installation of NSP/NSZ/XCI/XCZ files from an external FAT32 or exFAT formatted USB drive (will only appear if a USB drive is connected)
+* **Browse USB0 Drive** — installation of `NSP`/`NSZ`/`XCI`/`XCZ` files from an external exFAT/FAT32 USB drive, such as a flash drive, hard drive, etc.
-* **Install title from DBIbackend** - installation of NSP/NSZ/XCI/XCZ from a PC via USB 2.0 or 3.0 cable using the included dbibackend script. *Main menu hotkey for this option*: **(Y)** button
+* **Install title from DBIbackend** installation of NSP/NSZ/XCI/XCZ files from a PC via USB 2.0 or 3.0 cable using the included program dbibackend. *Hotkey* for this option: **(Y)** button.
-* **Install title from Gamecard** - install a game from gamecard to the console's internal NAND or SD card (will only appear if a gamecard is inserted)
+* **Install title from Gamecard** — this option appears when a game card is inserted into the Switch and allows for the installation of a game from the game card to the console's microSD card or internal NAND memory.
-* **Home server** - install games over your local network (HTTP) using a LAN USB adapter or WiFi network.
-For full details see **[Home server](#home-server)**
+* **Home server** — starting with version v150, it is possible to install games over the network (HTTP) via WiFi without wires or a LAN-USB adapter.
+More details about this below.
-* **Browse installed applications** - view installed titles including base, update, DLC and whether or not a LayeredFS mod is present.
-Launch titles directly.
-Displays your total play time and how many times you've launched the title.
-Check file integrity for errors, transfer game data between internal NAND and SD card, delete individual or multiple titles and their LayeredFS mods with one click, individually remove updates and DLC and use the `Reset Required version` function to restore the system update check for the selected game back to base. *Main menu hotkey for this option*: **(L)** button
+* **Browse installed applications** — view installed games, the total number of games installed, view time spent on a game and the number of times it has been launched, check for errors, transfer game data between internal memory, memory card, and back, selectively or continuously delete games and accompanying LayeredFS mods, view the presence of updates and DLC, manually remove DLC/updates/LayeredFS (LFS) mod, and the Reset Required version function to reset the system update check for a selected game. *Hotkey* for this option: **(L)** button.
-* **Cleanup orphaned files** - removes all orphaned installed content, tickets and pending firmware updates from the system with one click
+* **Cleanup orphaned files** — automatic cleaning of unnecessary deleted game files, if any.
-* **Browse tickets** - view and manually delete system tickets for games
+* **Browse tickets** — view and manually delete game system tickets.
-* **Browse saves** - view, backup and delete game save data for all games
+* **Browse saves** - view and delete game saves.
-* **Run MTP responder** - enables DBI's internal MTP server to connect the Switch to a PC or to an Android device (Some tested phone/tablet devices: Pixel 3, Xiaomi Mi A1, Lenovo Tab 4 7 "TB-7304X).
-On your device you will be presented with several virtual MTP drives for installation and many advanced features for file management on your SD card and NAND.
-Please see **[Run MTP Responder](#run-mtp-responder)** for a full overview
+* **Run MTP responder** — enables the internal MTP server to connect the Switch to a PC or Android device (phone/tablet/etc., tested with Pixel 3, Xiaomi Mi A1, Lenovo Tab 4 7" TB-7304X), where you can view and work with the memory card (1: External SD Card) and internal console memory, view installed games (4: Installed games), backup game saves to a PC (7: Saves), and dump a game card (full/trimmed/certificate) to a PC/Android with an inserted game card (9: Gamecard). *Hotkey* for this option: **(X)** button
-* **Run FTP server** - enables DBI's FTP server for microSD file access on port 5000 or file installation on port 6000
+* **Run FTP server** - enables the DBI FTP server for accessing microSD files through port 5000 or installing files through port 6000.
-* **Exit** - exit from the program. *Main menu hotkey for this option*: **(+)** button
+* **Exit** — exits the program. *Hotkey* for this option: **(+)** button.

 The bottom left corner of DBI displays the total amount of data currently on your SD card along with the full capacity.
 The bottom right corner gives you the same information for your NAND's usable space in HOS.